-- This player supports the "PQLS 2ch Audio" that is only activated when playing an audio CD (CD-DA). - The PQLS function is only activated when a Pioneer AV receiver or amplifier compatible with the "PQLS 2ch Audio" function is connected directly to the player's HDMI OUT terminal using an HDMI cable. - The PQLS function is activated when the player is set as follows (page 39): KURO LINK: On PQLS: Auto - Also refer to the operating instructions of AV receiver or amplifier. - Please see the Pioneer website for AV receivers or amplifiers that support the PQLS function.
+- The POLS function is only activated when a Pioneer AV receiver or amplifier compatible with the PQLS function is connected directly to the player's HDMI OUT (MAIN) terminal using an HDMI cable. - The PQLS function is only activated when playing an audio CD (CD-DA). - The PQLS function is activated when the player is set as follows (page 45):

+KURO LINK: On POLS: Auto

+• Also refer to the operating instructions of AV receiver or amplifier.

-- If the output video resolution is switched when playing an audio CD (CD-DA), the PQLS function does not work.
-This function will work again after playback stops and restarts. - 🖉 Note - PQLS on the player's front panel display lights when the PQLS function is activated (page 12).
+• If the output video resolution is switched when playing an audio CD (CD-DA), the PQLS function does not work.
+This function will work again after playback stops and restarts.